-If you like the smell, taste and texture of homemade bread but don't want to spend hours preparing it, a bread machine is a worthy investment.
+If you like the smell, taste and texture of homemade bread but don't want to spend hours preparing it, a bread machine is a worthwhile investment.
 This is one machine that does all the work for you: mixing, kneading, proofing and baking -- which is why it's one of the most popular appliances for the home cook.
-People love being able to make fresh bread without worrying about additives or other fillers they may not want to ingest.
+People love being able to make fresh bread without worrying about additives or other fillers that they may not want to ingest.
 Others like the idea of an artisan loaf without paying artisan bread prices.
 As an added benefit, some machines can make a range of items beyond white and wheat loaves, such as cakes, jam, baguettes, or even meatloaf or lasagna.

-Even with a bread machine, making perfect bread can require some thought and tinkering, especially at the beginning.
+Even with a bread machine, making perfect bread can require some tinkering, especially at the beginning.
 Some bakers like to monitor the process, adding water if the dough gets too dry or smoothing the loaf before baking to help create a pleasing loaf shape.
 Many serious bakers buy bread machines only for kneading dough, which saves them time and effort.
 Once it's kneaded, they remove the dough for shaping, proofing and baking.

 How we found the best bread makers